Multi-agent Assortment Optimization in Sequential Matching Markets: Introduction

-Given the tractability of the classic assortment optimization problem under the standard multinomial logit model, one would hope that something similar occurs in the two-sided sequential market described above.
+Given the tractability of the classic assortment optimization problem under the standard MNL model, one would hope that something similar occurs in the two-sided sequential market described above.
 Unfortunately, this is not the case as shown in \citep{ashlagi_etal19}.
-The tradeoff between recommending potentially good suppliers to consumers and avoiding collisions among consumers makes the optimization problem more challenging.
-Specifically, \citet{ashlagi_etal19} prove that Problem \eqref{def:opt_problem} is NP-hard to solve even in the simple case when each consumer has the same multinomial logit model and suppliers choose \emph{uniformly} over their potential customers.
-Due to this computational complexity result, a natural approach is to design an \emph{approximation algorithm} with provable guarantees.
-We say that a polynomial time algorithm achieves an approximation factor $\alpha\in(0,1]$ for Problem \eqref{def:opt_problem} if it outputs a feasible solution $S\in \S$ such that $\EE[\Ma_S] \geq \alpha\cdot \OPT$, where the expectation is also taken over the possible randomization of the algorithm.
+First, one has to carefully account for suppliers preferences over customers, which technically means that the structure of the choice probabilities will determine the complexity of the optimization problem.
+Second, there exists a tradeoff between: (i) recommending potentially good suppliers to customers and (ii) avoiding congestion among customers' choices.
+Specifically, \citet{ashlagi_etal19} prove that Problem \eqref{def:opt_problem} is strongly NP-hard even in the simple case when customers are homogeneous with the same MNL choice model and suppliers choose \emph{uniformly} over their potential customers.
+Due to this hardness result, our focus is to design polynomial-time \emph{approximation algorithms}.
+We say that a polynomial time algorithm achieves an approximation factor $\alpha\in(0,1]$ for Problem \eqref{def:opt_problem} if it outputs a feasible solution $\mathbf{S}\in \I$ such that $\EE[\Ma_{\mathbf{S}}] \geq \alpha\cdot \OPT$, where the expectation is also taken over the possible randomization of the algorithm.

+The model described above is sufficiently general and, in fact, we do not impose any specific structure on the customers' choice models.
+We only make the standard assumption that we have access to an optimization oracle for the single-customer revenue optimization problem. \begin{assumption}[Static Oracle] For every customer $i\in \C$, there exists a polynomial-time algorithm that solves the single-customer assortment optimization problem.
+Specifically, for given non-negative values $\theta_{i,j}$ for all $j\in \S$, the algorithm returns a set $S_i\in\argmax\Big\{\sum_{j\in S}\theta_{i,j}\cdot\phi_i(j,S): \ S\in \mathcal{I}_i\Big\}$ in polynomial time. \end{assumption} This assumption is not restrictive since several single-customer assortment optimization problems can be solved efficiently, for example, for logit-based models~\citep{talluri04,rusmevich_etal10,davis_etal13,gallego2014constrained} and the Markov-chain choice model~\citep{blanchet16}.
+Moreover, our results easily extend to the case in which we have access to an approximate oracle instead of an exact oracle.
+Assumption~\ref{assumption:oracle} has also been previously considered in the literature of one-sided and two-sided online assortment optimization, see e.g.~\citep{golrezaei2014real,goyal2020asymptotically,ma2020algorithms,aouad2020online}.